neil-vqa/nvqa-portfolio/content/projects/the-expressive-ink.md

 ---
 name: '"The Expressive Ink"'
-description: A visual storytelling platform that I am building.
-Currently working on it as a side project.
+description: A visual storytelling platform.
+My personal side project, still a WIP.
 If you'd like to be part of the team, feel free to contact me.
 image: /media/ink_admin.png
 link: https://theexpressiveink.com/
 tag: platform